-Representing the final type for the denomination, the Braided Hair Half Cent was introduced in 1840 although production for circulation would not commence until nearly a decade later.
+Representing the final type for the denomination, the Braided Hair Half Cent (Buy on eBay) was introduced in 1840 although production for circulation would not commence until nearly a decade later.
 For the years 1840 to 1848 the coins were made in proof version only, with both originals and restrikes made.
 The circulation strikes minted from 1849 to 1857 had relatively low mintages, however the coins remain readily accessible in circulated grades.
 The proof only issues as well as any circulation strikes surviving in higher grades particularly with original mint red coloration are considered rare and highly sought by collectors.

 The half cent had been an important denomination when first introduced in the 1790’s, however it had fallen into disuse by the mid 19th century.
 By this time the economy of the country had grown to such a point that the cent now served as the smallest medium of exchange.
 After the final braided hair type for the half cent denomination was introduced in 1840, it would not be struck for circulation until 1849, almost a decade after the first proofs had been struck at the Philadelphia Mint.
 This was a somewhat unusual situation within the spectrum of American coinage, at a time when the Mint did not yet produce proof strikings for collectors on a regular basis.

 Like many other American coins of the era, the Braided Hair Half Cent was designed by Christian Gobrecht.
 The design was virtually identical his design used for the large cents which had been introduced in 1839.
 The obverse is also closely related albeit with some minor differences to the gold coinage that dominated the 19th century after the designs had been introduced in the late 1830s.
 These had also been designed by Gobrecht who obviously tried to create some uniformity in the nation’s coinage.